behu-kea/ITA23-2-sem/applikationsudvikling/07-Firebase-Authentication.md

 - How does navigation happen between the Welcome and the Login composable?
 - How does the ViewModel interact with the Login composable?
+  - Why are mutablestates necessary?

 - When a registration of a user is successful - how does Compose handle the navigation?

+You can formulate answers like this:

+- When the composable registers an ... event ...
+  - Where does the data come from exactly?
+  - How does functions get passed through the stack?
+  - What classes / composable does data / functions get passed by?

 You should **not** explain it code line-by-line but write a prose summary answering the questions.

 - This is an oppertunity to gain insight and overview - please ask for help if stuck.